 - Again select all files/folders which exist here then tap the Delete button.

 Note: In case you can’t remove selected files, Reboot your system.

 - Once this task finishes, launch Command Prompt again to stop services that you have earlier started.
 To perform this, execute the below codes-

 - At last, restart your system and try Check for Updates on your system again.
 Hope this time, you can do it without any trouble.
 If not, follow the next workaround.

 7. Rename Windows\SoftwareDistribution\ Download Folder

-- If UAC prompt appears up, tap Yes to allow access.
+- If the UAC prompt appears up, tap Yes to allow access.

-- On the prompt window, type below written code followed by Enter to perform the execution.
+- On the prompt window, type below written code followed by the Enter key to perform the execution.

 net stop wuauserv net stop bits

 - The above command will stop Windows Update and Background Intelligent Transfer Service.